Skip to Main Content

 Applying for a low-interest business loan is just like applying for any other loan.
 You’ll fill out an application and provide details about your business.
 The lender reviews that information and makes a decision about whether to approve your loan or business line of credit.

 If you’re approved, you’ll get the funds and will need to repay the loan (including interest and fees) on a regular basis.
-The main difference is that these low-rate business loans may have stricter credit requirements than loans with higher rates.
+The main difference is that these low-rate business loans may have stricter requirements for credit score and revenue than loans with higher rates.

 Requirements for a low-interest business loan

-For example, it’s not unusual to see a requirement of six months in business and a 600+ credit score.
+For example, it’s not unusual for a business loan to see a requirement of six months in business and a 600+ credit score.
 To get a low-interest loan, the requirements may be higher, such as two or more years in business, annual revenue of $250,000 and personal credit scores of 700 or higher.

 Types of low-interest business loan